 Cheapest Way to Buy Meta Stock

-The cheapest way to buy Facebook (Meta) stock in the UK is through a commission-free fractional share broker such as eToro, Freetrade, or Moneybox.
+The cheapest way to buy Meta stock in the UK is through a commission-free fractional share broker such as eToro, Freetrade, or Moneybox.
 These brokers allow you to purchase fractional shares of Meta stock, which can be a more affordable option than buying full shares.
 They are also commission-free, meaning you do not pay a trading fee each time you buy or sell a share.

 Another cost-effective way to gain exposure to Meta’s stock is through mutual funds and ETFs that invest in the company.
 These funds typically have lower fees and expenses than actively-managed funds, making them a good choice for investors looking to save on costs.
 A good example is the iShares NASDAQ 100 UCITS ETF (CNDX), which has Meta Platforms Inc. as one of its largest holdings.